Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 ESL EFL Speaking Activity - Pre-intermediate - 25 Minutes

 In this dynamic teaching activity, students ask and answer questions using prepositions of time.
+Each student is given a copy of the worksheet.
 The students move round the classroom asking the various questions on their worksheet.
-When someone replies positively to a question, the student writes down their name and asks a follow-up question to gain more information.
+When someone replies positively to a question, the student writes down their name on their worksheet and asks a follow-up question to gain more information.
 At the end of the activity, students give feedback to the class about what they found out about their classmates.

 Find Someone Who.PDF Exclusive